wlcg-soc-wg/pocketsoc/README.md

 ## Introduction

 A test, **non-production** SOC demonstrator, intended to track the lifecycle of an event for demonstration purposes, as well as acting as a testbed for new technologies.
-For instructions for the VM installation, click [here](VM.md)
+For instructions for the VM installation and use, click [here](VM.md)

 ## Quickstart